SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 npm i karma-junit-reporter@1.X -D
 ```

-You also need to configure KarmaJS to load an use the reporter, to do so create a file `config/karma.config.js` and add the following content.
+You also need to configure KarmaJS to load and use the reporter, to do so create a file `config/karma.config.js` and add the following content.

 ```JS
 "use strict";